pnp/powershell/documentation/Get-PnPAzureADGroup.md

 ## DESCRIPTION

 Allows to retrieve list of Azure Active Directory groups.
 Those can be a security, distribution or Microsoft 365 group.
-By specifing `Identity` option it is possible to get single group.
+By specifying `Identity` option it is possible to get single group.

 ## EXAMPLES